carlosueno/NPT-Article/README.md

 # NPT-Article
-Files used in the article "The never-proved triangle inequality: A GeoGebra and CAS approach"
+Files referenced in the article "The never-proved triangle inequality: A GeoGebra and CAS approach"

 MAPLE FILES: